 Friendship can make the insurmountable less challenging

-Friendship not only spreads like the common cold, it can also help you fight off the sniffles.
+Friendship not only spreads like the common cold, it can help you fight one, too.
 Several studies have shown the immune-boosting benefits of pals.
-One experiment gave people a shot of a cold virus and sent them away to a hotel for a week while the researchers sat back and waited to see who got ill.
+One experiment gave people a shot of a cold virus and sent them away to a hotel for a week, while the researchers sat back and waited to see who got ill.
 The participants who were regularly in touch with a wider social circle — including parents, partners, colleagues and their fellow virus-infected volunteers — were less likely to come down with a cold.

 Scientists have proven that friendship can also make the insurmountable look far less challenging, quite literally.
 A study from the University of Plymouth discovered that friends actually made a hill seem less steep.
 Participants in another experiment who were accompanied by a friend, estimated a hill to be less steep compared to those participants who were alone.